AVSystem/Anjay/README.md

 ``` sh
 git submodule update --init
 ```

+After that, you have several options to compile the library.

+#### Building using CMake

+The preferred way of building Anjay is to use CMake.

 By default demo client compiles with DTLS enabled and uses `mbedtls` as a DTLS provider, but you may choose other DTLS backends currently supported by setting `DTLS_BACKEND` in